mcmonkey819/z1_global_tracker/README.md

 This will open the window and set the current global counter at zero.
 The numpad keys can be used to increment the count by their respective number.
 In other words press numpad-1 after killing a single enemy to increment the counter once, or numpad-8 after killing 8 enemies to increment it 8 times.

+Pressing numpad 0 will reset the counter back to 0

 ## Limitations and future work
 * The window is not currently resizeable.
 * A future update will add a mode that only shows the drop table and not the enemy images